NEW: Western diplomat says new deadlines were set for March 1 and July 1

 But P5+1 members have said they’d prefer to lift the sanctions incrementally so they can have leverage on Iran and to make sure Tehran makes good on its commitments to whatever deal is reached.

-Media in Tehran were skeptical about a resolution before the Monday night deadline.
+But media in Tehran were skeptical about the deadline.

-Reaching a deal by the deadline "would be impossible" based on the differences that remain between negotiators, the Iranian Students' News Agency reported Sunday, citing an unidentified Iranian official involved in the talks.
+Based on the differences that remain between negotiators, and in light of the limited time remaining, reaching a deal by Monday “would be impossible,” the Iranian Students’ News Agency reported Sunday, citing an unidentified Iranian official involved in the talks.

 “The focus of discussions remains on an agreement, but we are discussing both internally and with our partners a range of options for the best path forward,” the official said.